cvdlab-alumni/405153/Rendering.md

 >	    }
 >
 > >In this way objects are shown in their original/starting state ready to be animated.
+> > When Play button is pushed, tweens are started so meshes are rotated or scaled or moved from
+> >their original position.
+> >If the animation is stopped or restarted, the original state is restore and every tween is
+> >recreated.
+This happens also in case of start from a specific second with the added step
+> > of calculating and adding to the starting state the effects preceding the starting time .

 >
 >
 >### `Functions and features:`